sakshimukkirwar/sakshimukkirwar.github.io/README.md

 **Data Science Intern**

-| *Nuvento Inc. (Remote, US)* | March 2024 - May 2024
+| *Nuvento Inc. (Kansas, US)* | March 2024 - May 2024
-- At Nuvento Inc., I am currently utilizing my analytical skills to transform educational outcomes.
-My primary responsibility is leveraging BI tools and SQL to architect a comprehensive edtech platform dashboard, offering schools the power to enact data-driven decisions via real-time student performance insights.
+- At Nuvento Inc., I embarked on an exciting journey to create educational analytics dashboard for the Missouri State Schools.
+By creating Python flows and implementing Delta Load Stored Procedures on MS SQL Server, I boosted processing speed by 25% and ensured up-to-date data in master tables.
+- My work on developing data pipelines and contributing to the Educlimber dashboard significantly improved data visualization and provided stakeholders with deeper insights into student performance

 **ETL Developer, Data Analytics Pillar**